JasonJOCKKY/MovieWeb/report/Report.md

 If they choose to view more information for a film, they will be able to see details about that film as well as any reviews left by users.
 Users should also be able to leave a review on this page, as well as reply to other reviews.
 The reply feature will provide even more information for users as other users will be able to voice agreement or disagreement with any given review.

 There will also be a login feature.
-A review left by a logged-in user will contain their username.
-A review left by a user who is not logged-in will simply say 'left by guest'.
-A logged-in user should be able to view a list of all reviews they have given.
+A logged-in user should be able to view a list of all reviews they have given as well.

 ## Implementation
 ### Technologies